 So the job’s done with four resistors and bog standard 10K NTC right?

 Uh uhh… In fact this is just the stuff I had to get a grip on before starting my quest for the ADC holy grail.
 I didn’t want something as good as the 12-bit sensors, I wanted something better, and the semi-mythical technique of dithering & decimation promised to deliver all the resolution I could ever want from a humble Arduino… in theory…

-But this post is already miles too long, so for now I will just leave you with a teaser from a recent run-test showing output from an MS5803 vs a 256 sample average using that same 10K NTC thermistor:
+But this post is already miles too long, so for now I will just leave you with a teaser from a recent run-test showing output from an 24-bit MS5803 vs a 256 sample average using the Arduino ADC and that same 10k NTC thermistor: